bazelbuild/bazelisk/README.md

 On Windows: `choco install bazelisk`.

-Each adds bazelisk to the `PATH` as both `bazelisk` and `bazel`.

-Binary and source releases are also provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.
-You can download one of these and add it to your `PATH` manually.
+On Linux: You can download Bazelisk binary on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page and add it to your `PATH` manually, which also works on macOS and Windows.

 Bazelisk is also published to npm.
 Frontend developers may want to install it with `npm install -g @bazel/bazelisk`.